;

 Jalan Alor Market

-When we landed in Bukit Bintang, KL, this was our first stop as it was near to our hotel.
-As we were hungry, all we thought was having some sort of food.
-As it was late during the day, we had a look around and got a few items before relaxing at the hotel.
+When we landed in Bukit Bintang.
+This was our first stop as it was near to our hotel.
+As we were hungry, all we thought about was having some sort of food.
+As it was late in the day, we had a look around and got a few items before heading back to relax in our hotel.

 Warisan Merdeka Tower